MaKhandare/MatCal/README.md

 ## Privacy

-Events are stored locally in an embedded SQLite database managed through Room.
+- Events are stored locally in an embedded SQLite database managed through Room.

-MatCal includes **no trackers, analytics, or background data collection**.
+- MatCal includes **no trackers, analytics, or background data collection**.

-`android.permissions.INTERNET` is **only** used when you explicitly add or refresh an iCal subscription URL
+- `android.permission.INTERNET` is **only** used when you explicitly add or refresh an iCal subscription URL

 ## Design